FuelLabs/sway-applications/multisig-wallet/README.md

 More information can be found in the [specification](./SPECIFICATION.md).

-### Current state of the application

-- The smart contract is under development and is not ready for integration into a user interface
-- The user interface does not currently exist
-- Spec needs to be added
-- Tests are being written as functionality is added therefore skip step 1 of running the tests

 ## Project Structure

 The project consists of a smart contract and a user interface which the user can interact with.